 I talk a lot about self-care, mainly because I know how extremely important it is to do.
 In our demanding, busy, fast-paced lives, we need to remember to take time out to take care for ourselves.
 That is where healing begins and wellness can be achieved.
 If we constantly stay in the go-go-go, do-do-do, give-give-give mindset, we begin to loose ourselves, our energy, and our health.

-I was reminded of this, yet again, over the past couple of months.
-This winter seemed to really have taken its toll on everyone this year, myself included, but even more so, on my employees that I manage at a massage clinic.
+I was reminded of this, yet again, over the past couple of months and it made me remember when I had been a massage clinic manager for a few years.
+One winter seemed to really have taken its toll on everyone that year, myself included, but even more so, on my employees that I managed at a massage clinic.
 I was noticing that they all seemed to be more worn down, stressed, emotional, tired, getting sick more frequently, and even had some wrist and hand injuries that were bothering them.
-In our monthly staff meetings, I like to talk about ways to be a better therapist, best practices, inspire them to look and start planning the directions of their future massage careers, and to discuss any issues or problems that they run across that they want to address or learn more about.
-In April I was concerned about their self-care regimes.
-All work multiple jobs and are in constant go mode.
+In our monthly staff meetings, I liked to talk about ways to be a better therapist, best practices, inspire them to look and start planning the directions of their future massage careers, and to discuss any issues or problems that they run across that they want to address or learn more about.
+That spring I was concerned about their self-care regimes.
+All of them worked multiple jobs and were in constant go mode.
 I brought up the topic of self-care to them.
 I asked them if they would like to talk a little bit about it and to have it as a main discussion topic in our next meeting.
 All eagerly responded with a resounding, “YES”!
 We talked briefly about what self-care was and about the importance of not only physical self-care, but emotional self-care.
 I then gave them the assignment to come to our next meeting with a list of some things that they do for both physical and emotional self-care, and to be prepared to share them with each other.

 Self-Care in General: Self-care is an active role of engagement done to promote one’s own health to obtain and maintain optimal overall health and wellness.
 Doctors like to prescribe self-care in forms of regular exercise, eating a balanced diet, drinking enough water, getting plenty of sleep, and avoiding smoking and alcohol.
 Self-Care, however, is a combination of actively taking the time for yourself to address the physical, mental, emotional, and spiritual self.
 Some of these categories overlap, and for simplicity of my discussion, I broke them into two focus points of physical and emotional.